stormpath/stormpath-documentation/source/multitenancy.rst

   .. warning::

-    Currently, you can not create a new account directly from the organization resource.
+    Currently, you cannot create a new Account directly from the Organization resource.

-    You are also not able to create a new account directly into a group.
+    You are also not able to create a new Account directly into a Group.
 The PHP SDK team is currently working on a bug fix for this.
-You can follow along on `github issue #152 <https://github.com/stormpath/stormpath-sdk-php/issues/152>`_ for updates.
+You can follow along on
+    `github issue #152 <https://github.com/stormpath/stormpath-sdk-php/issues/152>`_ for updates.

 .. only:: python